bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-06-newsletter.md

     compressed transactions.

-    The idea received a moderate amount of discussion, mostly around ideas for saving a small amount of additional space per input.
+    The idea received a moderate amount of discussion, mostly around ideas for saving a small amount of additional space per input. {% assign timestamp="1:13" %}

 - **Privacy enhanced co-signing:** Nick Farrow [posts][farrow cosign] to the Bitcoin-Dev mailing list about how a [scriptless threshold